jeremyclark13/Techozoic-Fluid/readme.txt

 * WordPress 3.0+ now required as per Theme Review Guidelines
 * Removed deprecated comment function.
 * Fixed problem with header folder upload permissions
-* Added option to change image upload location, images can now be stored in wp-content directory to prevent removal with theme updates.
+* Added option to change image upload location, images can now be stored in wp*content directory to prevent removal with theme updates.
 * Added border to top of header, and spacing to better frame theme.
 * Added option to use Google Fonts.
 * Added post formating options including where excerpt should be used, and where to display social media icons.